jalbertdev/rinrussite/README.md

 If you need to reset the database, delete db.sqlite and everything in rinrusmain/static/files

-Server must run on Linux and have Python, Numpy, and Pymol installed
+Server must run on Linux and have Python, Numpy, and Pymol installed Also run "chmod u+x rinrusmain/scripts/rinrus_algs/probe" when running for the first time on Linux